-This remake/reboot/continuation of Ghostbusters was financed by Sony, with Village Roadshow contributing 25% of the $144 million budget and LStar Capital (a $200 million equity line at Sony that covers their slate of films) which partially contributed to Sony’s end.
+The budget for Ghostbusters was $144 million and this remake/reboot/continuation was financed by Sony, with Village Roadshow contributing 25% of the costs and LStar Capital (a $200 million equity line at Sony that covers their slate of films) which partially contributed to Sony’s end.
 Continuing the Ghostbusters franchise had been an uphill battle for years, with the original players Bill Murray, Dan Aykroyd, Harold Ramis and director Ivan Reitman given the right to approve or not approve a screenplay for any feature — and to complicate matters, they had to unanimously agree.

 Bill Murray was the holdout and bad blood between him and Harold Ramis — both refused to speak to each other since Groundhog Day (1993) — made a direct sequel impossible to materialize.
 Once Ramis passed away, Ivan Reitman relinquished his attachment as director and somehow managed to collect back the rights from Murray and Aykroyd and began active development at Sony on a reboot.
 Paul Feig was hired as the director and once the first trailer was released, he amassed the vitriol of fanboys for his work.
 If only we held our elected officials to the same expectations as our movie directors…